kennethdean2010/tutorials/HOW-TO-automated-software-deployment/README.md

 #automated-software-deployment

-When we began implementing [JAMF Pro](https://www.jamf.com/products/jamf-pro/) in our development and production environments, we had a very specific set of requirements in mind for policy based software deployments.
+When we began implementing [JAMF Pro](https://www.jamf.com/products/jamf-pro/) in our environment, we had a very specific set of requirements in mind for policy based software deployments.

 - Must be able to deploy new software.
 - Must be able to update software.
 - Must be able to remove software.
-- Must be automated with little administrator interaction.
+- Must be automated (minimal administrator interaction).

 Thankfully, with a little bit of planning, we were able to meet all of these requirements successfully.